A GUIDE FOR SELF-REPRESENTATION

-- You are a pro se litigant if you do not have an attorney and you are representing yourself.
+- You are a pro se litigant if you are representing yourself without an attorney.

 - You are responsible for complying with the Rules of the U.S. Court of Federal Claims (RCFC).

-- Several legal research sources are listed below under References.
+- Several legal research sources are listed below under References, and a court provided guide is available for your review (A Guide for Self-Representation).

 - Employees of the court are not permitted to give you legal advice.